steren/litestream-cloud-run-example/README.md

 The command:

-* sets the `REPLICA_URL` environment variable to point at the Cloud Storage URL
+* sets the `REPLICA_URL` environment variable to point at the Cloud Storage URL (note that Livestream expects `gcs://` instead of `gs://`, this will change in the next Litestream release)
 * forces a maximum of one instance because Litestream isn't compatible with multiple servers
 * uses the Cloud Run second generation execution environment for better performance
 * asks for the CPU to always be allocated (evenoutside of requests processing)